arexbold/TripleBondChallenge/README.md

 ### Battle Rules
 - The game is set to Switch mode BUT you cannot see what the enemy will use.
 This is on purpose by design for the challenge.
-- Held items are allowed except broken items like Leftovers, Focus Band, etc.
+- Held items are allowed except broken items like Leftovers, Focus Band, etc. See below.
 - **No healing outside of battle.**
 - Pokemon Center usage is fine of course.